CS340-19/CampusGroupChat/proposal.md

 ## References
 [1]  “The best way to chat with everyone you know,” GroupMe, 2019.
 [Online].
 Available: https://groupme.com/en-US/.
 [Accessed: 28-Jan-2019].

-[2] Valeriya, “The Rise and Fall of Yik Yak, the Anonymous Messaging App,” The New York TImes, 27-May-2017.
+[2] Valeriya, “The Rise and Fall of Yik Yak, the Anonymous Messaging App,” The New York Times, 27-May-2017.
 [Online].
 Available: https://www.nytimes.com/2017/05/27/style/yik-yak-bullying-mary-washington.html.
 [Accessed: 28-Jan-2019].